 The process of biological transformation takes place with time cycles: to multiply itself the inside grows into the outside.
 The biological form participates in the process, and seen in space it changes over time.
 But the function of form, realized with a temporal succession of different spatial structures, remains unchanged.
 Its function is to always unite the inside with the outside, connecting the two parts as they change together.

 In a desert cactus we see first the thorn, then the flower, and then the fruit full of seeds.
 The seed is given outside so that the process can repeat itself at an equal rate and multiply.
 We cannot fix its life process in one form of the cactus.
 It is the ensemble of its forms that opens up the sense of its vital unity, like a continuous growth of order.

 The art form is the meeting place between the artist and the outside world.
 An image takes place on the canvas to be transformed into a game made up of spaces and times, until it is recognized by the artist as the new image, the finished work.
 It is on the canvas that the artist meets his external world, it is on the canvas that we can meet his internal world.
 The artistic form is an opening between him and us. '

 The artistic form, when it is still in the hands of the artist, belongs to him as a thorn and flower to the desert cactus.
-The finished work, on the other hand, is like the fruit loaded with seeds, given to the outside so that an identical process is repeated.
-The artistic work has the function of a sign outside space and time, a sign intended as a symbolic expression of a process of transformation, suitable for being communicated to generate a process similar to the one that created it.
+The finished work, on the other hand, is like the fruit loaded with seeds, given to the outside so that an identical process can be repeated.
+The artistic work has the function of a sign out of space and time, a sign intended as a symbolic expression of a process of transformation, suitable to be communicated to generate a process similar to the one that created it.